Advice for Responsible Gambling

 Sometimes just telling someone about your problem can be a relief and it is the first step towards dealing with your problem.
 You can also visit the GambleAware website begambleaware.org for more information and advice.

 If you wish to give yourself some time to think we offer you the option to time out for the following durations: 24 hours, one week, one month or for a period up to six weeks.
-To time out please send an email to our ELM (CFP) at email@example.com with “Charity Name” in the title, and include the period you wish to time out from with your full name and address.
+To time out please send an email to our ELM (CFP) at firstname.lastname@example.org with "British Red Cross” in the title, and include the period you wish to time out from with your full name and address.
 Alternatively you can call our raffle helpline on 01628 201283.

 Whilst most raffle players are able to enjoy their participation in such activity, we recognize that for a very small number of people this form of gambling activity may cease to be fun.
 For those players who wish to restrict their gambling, we provide a self-exclusion facility.
 Self- exclusion is a formal process whereby we cease to allow you to participate in our online and direct mail raffles.